abhiprojectz/motionia/README.md

 # Animate color of a element quickly

-You can pass your  favourite colors upto 3 to motionia's color base anim.
+You can pass your favourite colors up to 3 to motionia's color base anim.

 use: